 Who can charge the Elect with anything that would keep them from eternal life with Christ?
 Certainly the Devil will try, for he is the accuser of the brethren (Rev 12:10).
 Yet, God is the righteous Judge (2Tim 4:8) and Christ is our Advocate (1John 2:1).
 If we are truly His sheep (John 10:27-29), there is no reason for worry and fear.
 Those who have fled to Him for refuge have a strong consolation (Heb 6:18).

-Who can come to God and condemn the Elect?
-Our Advocate and Sin-bearer (1John 2:1; 1Pet 2:24) has died for our sins and was raised to life again for our justification (Rom 4:25).
-He is making constant intercession for us (Heb 7:25; Rom 8:27).
+Before Christ came and became our Advocate and Sin-bearer (1John 2:1; 1Pet 2:24), our great Enemy had an iron-grip hold on every man’s soul.
+But now that He has died for our sins and was raised to life again for our justification (Rom 4:25), Jesus has gained all power to save to the uttermost all who come unto Him.
+He stands before the Heavenly Throne, making constant intercession for us (Heb 7:25; Rom 8:27).
 The heart-lifting words of Jesus to the adulteress are notable in this context, Neither do I condemn thee: go, and sin no more (John 8:11).

-The elect (eklektos) and the called (Jude 1:1) are the foreknown/predestinated/called/justified/glorified people of God (see Mat 22:14).
+The elect (eklektos) and the called (Jude 1:1) are the foreknown and predestinated and called and justified and glorified people of God (see Mat 22:14).

 35 Who shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 36 As it is written, For thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 37 Nay, in all these things we are more than conquerors through him that loved us.

-There are times when the Christian does feel separated from Christ, times when he feels that Christ is distant and unconcerned with his struggles.
+There are times when the Christian does feel separated from God, times when he feels that Christ is distant and unconcerned with his struggles.
 In tribulations, distresses and persecutions, yes, we can even feel that Christ has forsaken us, that He doesn’t truly love us.
 Ah, but remember, physical happinesses and ease are not a token of God’s love!
 His people have always been slaughtered and oppressed by the wicked (v36).
-Persecution and death cannot truly separate us from the love of Christ.
-If we could but see into the spiritual realm we would immediately see that we are the conquerors and they are the defeated!
-(2Kings 6:15-17).
+Persecution cannot separate us from the love of Christ – it only feels that way.
+If we were able to see into the spiritual realm we would know immediately that we are the conquerors and they are the defeated (2Kings 6:15-17).
 We are on Christ’s side, and He will surely win the final victory.

 Make no mistake, the Devil will come in those moments of distress to sow discouragement and doubt.
 He will hurl insults and accusations, he will whisper that you are not saved or loved, else Christ would help you!
 He wants to get you to doubt God and to wonder if He is even aware of your plight.
 Psalm 44, which Paul quotes here, is the cry of the righteous for help.
 For Thy sake are we killed all the day long…Awake, why sleepest Thou, O Lord?…Wherefore hidest Thou Thy face, and forgettest our affliction and oppression?
 For our soul is bowed to the dust…Arise for our help, and redeem us for Thy mercies’ sake (Ps 44:22-26).